PHPixie/Cache/README.md

 $cache = $builder->components->cache();
 ```

-Like all the other PHPixie components you can use it without the framewor, in that case initialize it like so:
+Like all the other PHPixie components you can use it without the framework, in that case initialize it like so:

 ```php
 $slice = new \PHPixie\Slice();